Janice’s story was one I’d heard countless times before.

 Green, leafy vegetables are a fantastic dietary source of magnesium.
 Others include pumpkin, nuts, artichoke, soybeans and other beans, tofu, whole grains and dark chocolate.

-You really only need a little of this trace mineral, but that miniscule amount makes a big difference.
+A miniscule amount of this trace mineral makes a big difference.
 Selenium helps your cells fight off free-radical damage.
-It’s also necessary for your body to manufacture and put thyroid hormones to use.
-Since one hormonal imbalance can quickly lead to another, selenium is also important to keeping your adrenals working well.
+Your body also needs it in order to manufacture and put thyroid hormones to use.
+Since one hormonal imbalance can quickly lead to another, selenium is important to keeping your adrenals working well.

 Signs of selenium deficiency include fatigue and weakness.